 49.8 x 36.3 cm ⏐ 19.6 x 14.3 in (300dpi)

 VOLKER STEGER / SIEMENS / SCIENCE PHOTO LIBRARY VOLKER STEGER / SIEMENS / SCIENCE PHOTO LIBRARY

-Magic sensor on a finger.
-It is powered solely by the changes in temperature or pressure it measures, requiring no battery.
-This long-lived autonomous sensor is only active when there is a change to measure.
-Voltage is generated in pyroelectric materials by changes in temperature, or in piezoelectric materials by changes in pressure.
+Magic sensor.
+Technician monitoring an autonomous sensor on a candle.
+This long-lived sensor is powered solely by the changes in temperature it measures, requiring no battery.
+It is only active when there is a change to measure.
+Here, it is acting as a safety device.
+Voltage is generated in its pyroelectric materials by changes in tempera- ture.
 The voltage is converted into a radio signal transmitted by an antenna.
 This data can be picked up by a receiver up to 20 metres away.
-The sensor can be used to measure tyre pressure or the temperature of cooking food.
-It was developed by Siemens, Munich-Perlach, Germany.
+Similar sensors can be used to continuously check the pressure of vehicle tyres.
+The sensor was developed by Siemens, Munich-Perlach, Germany.

 Model release not available.
 Property release not required.